JavierMartinezCalonge/TFM-JavierMC-CodeData-files-for-Satellite-and-aerial-imagery-for-vegetation-detection-and-monitoring/README.md

 JavierMC Master Thesis in Industrial Engineering: Dataset and model codes repository

-In pogress...
+Pending evaluation.
+Upload of files is in progress...
 Stay tune for updates!